taroserigano/A_bunch_of_MERN__-React-Redux__Projects/README.md

 # MERN_React_Redux_Projects

+## Below are the Mern and TypeScript projects

 ### Links to the repos are as follows👌:

 - [**MERN Job Management_App**](https://github.com/taroserigano/MERN-Job-Management-App) - MERN (MongoDB & Express & React-Redux & Node.js) stack app that lets you manage and organize job interview process.